cysouw/diathesis/text/c01_introduction.md

 ### *Zustandspassiv* (*sein + Partizip*) {#sec:summary-zustandspassiv}

 The ~~Zustandspassiv~~ (full discussion in [@sec:participles-sein-zustandspassiv]) consists of a light verb *sein* with a participle [@next].
 Although this diathesis is traditionally called 'passive' in German grammar, the status of the retained agent is problematic [@next b].
 It might thus be better to consider this diathesis to be an anticausative.
 However, because of the long tradition I hold on to the term *Zustandspassiv*.
 The closely-related *sein + Partizip* ~~Erlebnispassiv~~ (see [@sec:summary-erlebnispassiv]) retains the subject with a governed preposition.
-Also the *sein + Partizip* ~~Perfekt~~ as found with some intransitive verbs (see [@sec:summary-sein-perfekt]) is arguably also the same construction, though applied to different verbs.
+Also the *sein + Partizip* ~~Perfekt~~ as found with some intransitive verbs (see [@sec:summary-zustandsperfekt]) is arguably also the same construction, though applied to different verbs.

 ::: ex
 a.
 Ich verkaufe den Schrank.